-Despite being a male-dominated field in the earliest days of public schools, by the 20th century, teaching had become an almost all-female profession with at least 75% of teachers being female.\\ It is believed that teacher certification credentials, which were first required in the late-1800s, led to men - who had more lucrative job opportunities at the time - to leave the profession, as certification costs reduced the effective pay for teachers.
-At this time, many schools and districts transitioned to minimum teacher pay schedules which based pay on teachers' "years of experience, gender, race, and the grade level that they taught." \\xvii\\
+Despite being a male-dominated field in the earliest days of public schools, by the 20th century, teaching had become an almost all-female profession with at least 75% of teachers being female.
+It is believed that teacher certification credentials, which were first required in the late-1800s, led to men - who had more lucrative job opportunities at the time - to leave the profession, as certification costs reduced the effective pay for teachers.
+At this time, many schools and districts transitioned to minimum teacher pay schedules which based pay on teachers' "years of experience, gender, race, and the grade level that they taught." xxvi

-LANES: Your Degre ees or Credentials
+LANES: Your Degrees or Credentials ees or Credentials

 Bachelor's Degree Master's Degree

 0 Begin Career

+1

-2
+CTEDS 2

 STEPS: Your 3

 Years of Experience 4

-5 $\qquad \longrightarrow \qquad$ You Are Here
+Experience 5 You Are Here

 6

 7